Lozzio99/Project1_2/README.md

 test/java/resources/ErrorData folder,as by standard organization.

-NOTE : the ErrorData folder MUST be present in both cases, if this options is selected NOTE : to allow the report generation it is *_required_* to let the simulation Clock to get to the *_first of the month at the exact time "00:00:
+NOTE : the ErrorData folder MUST be present in both cases, if this options is selected NOTE : to allow the report generation it is **_required_**  to let the simulation Clock to get to the **_first of the month at the exact time "00:
-00"_*.
-Check out the implementation of "group17/Simulation/System/Clock.java" or stick to step size exactly dividing a minute by a natural, integer number.
+00:00"_**.
+Check out the implementation of [Clock.java](src/main/java/group17/Simulation/System/Clock.java) or stick to step size exactly dividing a minute by a natural, integer number.

 ## Contributing